ericwindmill/flutter-by-example-www/content/lessons/2_redux/7_logger_middleware.md

 ...
 ```

 That's it.
-Save it, hot reload it, and then press the Increment button and watch your terminal.
+Save it, give it a **full restart**, and then press the Increment button and watch your terminal.

 You'll see something like this: